5l1v3r1/wallofsheep/README.md

 Without SSL/TLS, your password is just like streaking.
 Therefore, we recommend that service provider in the list should secure their websites with HTTPS.

 You can check out the [demo page](https://amber-inferno-5029.firebaseapp.com).
 The circle symbolizes that the status of sniffer programm.
-Geen is online, otherwise offline.
+Green is online, otherwise offline.

 Screenshot
 ===========